Qumulo/docs/platforms/hpe-apollo-4200-gen9/drive-leds.md

   <tr>
     <td>Off</td>
     <td>Flashing amber</td>
-    <td>This drive received a predictive failure alert.
+    <td>This system received a predictive failure alert about the drive.
 Replace the drive as soon as possible.</td>
   </tr>
   <tr>
     <td>Off</td>
     <td>Off</td>
-    <td>The drive is offline, a space, or isn't configured as part of an array.</td>
+    <td>The drive is offline, a spare, or isn't configured as part of an array.</td>
   </tr>
 </tbody>
 </table>